 I’ve decided to start a little series of posts where I’ll show you specific niches that all have low competition with generally high search volumes of traffic.

-I’ve done very basic posts in the past on this subject and even some case studies, but this particular series is going to be a sort of blueprint where everything is going to be very specific.
+In the past, I’ve done very basic posts on the niche subject and even some case studies, but this particular article, I’m only going to focus on one (mud runs) and I’ll give you a blueprint of how to monetize it where everything is going to be very specific.

 I’ve had so many niche ideas running through my head which can all make good money and while it’s normal to experience that when you’re an internet marketer, I am already busy with current sites so I can’t really take time of yet to work on them.